-“Leadership” is a major buzzword in college admissions; it is found across applications through essay supplements, work experience, and extracurricular activities.
+“Leadership” is a major buzzword in college admissions; in fact, it is found across applications, through essay supplements, work experience, and extracurricular activities.
 But what do admissions officers really want to see?
+What communicates leadership most?

 Why Leadership Matters

 On a scale of 1-4, with 4 being of most important value, schools like Princeton, Yale, Stanford, MIT, and University of Pennsylvania gave personal character a 4/4 in terms of importance in an application.
-Yale and Stanford are the top two schools focused on character AND extra curricular involvement, rating them both Very Important.
+Yale and Stanford are the top two schools focused on character AND extracurricular involvement; specifically, these schools rated them both Very Important.

-This data reveals that leadership is one of the best, and most impactful, ways to show character, developing through exceptional extracurricular involvement.
+This data reveals that leadership is one of the most impactful ways to show character, developing through exceptional extracurricular involvement.
 In addition, this proves true especially for Top 50 schools.
-Admissions officers from these schools want to find students who are visionary, entrepreneurial, thoughtful, inquisitive, and exemplary.
+In reality, admissions officers from these schools want to find students who are visionary, entrepreneurial, thoughtful, inquisitive, and exemplary.

 What Admissions Officers Want to See

-These are direct excerpts from Top 50 schools’ Undergraduate Admissions websites, note the similarities:
+These are direct excerpts from Top 50 schools’ Undergraduate Admissions websites.
+As you read, note the similarities:

-“We take particular note of leadership and exceptional talents or accomplishments” –
+“We take particular note of leadership and exceptional talents or accomplishments.”– Princeton University

 How You Can Show and Develop Leadership

-Explain your influence on club attendance; did you gain more members?
-Add more dedicated volunteers or players?
+- Explain your influence on club attendance; did you gain more members?
+Or add more dedicated volunteers or players?

-Give an example of your creative thinking through the activity; did you plan a fundraiser that brought everyone together or increased the club’s budget?
+- Give an example of your creative thinking through the activity; for instance, did you plan a fundraiser that brought everyone together, or increased the club’s budget?

-Check out this Empowerly blog post for more specific details on how to deepen extra curricular involvement regarding the questions above.
+In the end, check out this Empowerly blog post for more specific details on how to deepen extracurricular involvement regarding the questions above.
 Admissions officers will read the applications of thousands of club presidents, captains, and elected officials.
-It is not enough just to have a position.
-Look for ways to better evolve your club or team; don’t be afraid to make changes for the better.
-Tangible accomplishments within leadership are what show character– not just the position itself.
+Therefore, it is not enough just to have a position.
+Instead, continually look for ways to better evolve your club or team; furthermore, don’t be afraid to make changes for the better.
+Tangible accomplishments within leadership are what show character, not just the position itself.
 That is what admissions officers want to see.